 Anti-Money Laundering/Know Your Customer (AML/KYC) Disclosure

-By agreeing to the Terms and Conditions, Members also acknowledge that the Company has implemented the AML/KYC program as described in this disclosure.
+By agreeing to the Terms and Conditions, Members also acknowledge that the Company has implemented an AML/KYC program summarized hereafter.
 All capitalized terms not defined herein shall have the meaning ascribed to them in the Terms and Conditions, as applicable.

-The Company protects itself from involvement in money laundering or suspicious activity by the following:
+The Company protects itself and fights against money laundering, terrorist financing or OFAC sanctioned subjects and activities by establishing the following:

 - A system of internal controls designed to assure ongoing AML compliance;